Northeast Northgate Way and 5th Avenue Northeast

 Seventeen other businesses opened on July 25, 1950, including a (20,000 square foot) IGA Foodliner and (5,000 square foot) Nordstrom's Shoes.
 A 3-level (34,500 square foot) J.J.
 Newberry 5 & 10 was dedicated on October 4, 1950, with a 3-level (30,600 square foot) F.W.
 Woolworth welcoming first shoppers in November.
 In the following year, a 4-level medical and dental clinic joined the directory.

 NORTHGATE was the first shopping venue in the nation with a (quote-unquote) "mall movie house."
 The Sterling Entertainment Organization Northgate Theatre showed its first feature on September 28, 1951.
 NORTHGATE stores were dedicated in groups of five or so, with much media fanfare.
-By 1952, all eighty spaces were leased.
+By 1952, all eighty-two spaces were leased.

 Charter tenants included Singer Sewing Center, Ernst Hardware, Hopper-Kelly Company music, Fahey-Brockman, Mode O'Day Frock Shop, Northgate Furniture Company, the Tik-Tok Snack Bar and a freestanding Firestone Car Care Center.